simplefoc/Arduino-FOC-reaction-wheel-inverted-pendulum/README.md

 -  High torque to weight ratio
    - The lighter the better
 -  Lots of torque for low angular velocities
-   - No need to spin the motor to very high PRM to achieve high torques
+   - No need to spin the motor to very high RPM to achieve high torques
 -  No gearboxes and backlash
    - Very smooth operation = very stable pendulum